 Henry Kranendonk is the current Mathematics Specialist.
 Henry is anxious to meet you and discuss any questions they may have in mathematics.
 Henry works with the Marquette mathematics professors who are teaching the core courses.
 He will work with you in building a relationship with your mathematics professors.

-An important component of the EOP instructional support program is the Mathematics Support Seminars.
+An important component of the EOP Academic Enrichment is the Mathematics Support Seminars.
 Seminars are focused around 5 core mathematics courses.
 At least one of these courses is required or recommended for most majors at Marquette University.
 These core mathematics courses are Math 1390, 1400, 1450, 1451, and 1700.
 Please visit the Marquette University Bulletin for course descriptions.
 For several majors, eventual success is linked to a good start in one of these courses.
 Therefore, first year EOP students enrolled in one or more of the core courses will be assigned a mathematics support seminar.

 Shortly after the first week of the Fall or the Spring semester classes, first year students will be notified by e-mail or phone when a support seminar will meet.
 The Mathematics Specialist schedules the seminars for 2 sessions per week.
 Each session is scheduled for approximately 1 hour.
 Seminars will be scheduled with 2 to 3 students who have the same section number for the core course or the same professor.
 If that is not possible, you will be notified during the first seminar.
 Students are encouraged to work with the Mathematics Specialist for the most appropriate arrangement given the level of support you need.